signavio/dmn-and-drools-execution-examples/README.rst

 **Disclaimer:**

-  This project is designed to showcase how the Signavio Process Manager exported artifacts can be used to actually execute the decision logic.
+  This project is designed to showcase how the Signavio Process Manager exported artifacts can be used to execute the decision logic.
   The execution engine we use in our examples is the one provided by RedHat (https://www.drools.org/).
   Please consult the documentation provided there for any engine specific questions.